rynonl/apimok/README.md

 This will automatically pull the current client library into your page.
 Note that the apimok server runs on port 3001 by default(configurable from command line using the -p flag).

 If you are running Jasmine, use the following as a template for your SpecRunner.html.
-It pulls in both the client library and the JUnitXmlReport(required).
+It pulls in both the client library and the JUnitXmlReporter(Optional).

     <!DOCTYPE HTML>
     <html>